 Jesus set the best example for helping each other grow as his disciples.
-He organized a small group of men who spent a lot of time together and who knew each other well in every aspect of their lives.
+He organized a small group of men and women who spent a lot of time together and who knew each other well in every aspect of their lives.
+Like a family, this is the best context for helping each other grow in love.
 They did this over a long period of time, during which Jesus was able to help them apply God's truth to all aspects of their lives.
-Practical application of his example is explained in Book 2, "Basics of God's Training."
-This explanation is found in the introduction under the headings: The best method for learning to practice the basics, and Guidelines for the small discipleship groups.
+Book 2, "Basics of God's Training," gives more details of the 15 basic things Jesus taught his disciples.
+He knew that the best way for people to learn and apply God's truth to their lives was in the context of a small group of people who were able to discuss, love, encourage, and challenge each other through their friendships.